The signs were there. We just didn't know what to look for.

 - Gut changes are often the earliest clue that something is off.

-Around the same time, we built a koi pond.
-Pixel started drinking from it daily - and still does.
+Around the same time, we built a koi pond in our Minneapolis backyard.
+Pixel started drinking from it daily—and still does.
 Suddenly we were thinking about parasites, standing water, and how easy it is to miss a risk hiding in plain sight.

-We wanted a low effort way to notice changes in real time - before a subtle pattern turns into an emergency.
+We wanted a low-effort way to notice changes in real time—before a subtle pattern turns into an emergency vet bill.

 Why InsightScoop exists

-We also learned how much pet waste ends up in landfills, how much plastic is used for bags, how methane builds in landfills, and how runoff can affect local water.
+We also learned how much pet waste ends up in landfills, how much plastic is used for bags, how methane builds in landfills, and how runoff affects the Mississippi and our Minnesota lakes.
 Cleaner yards and smarter disposal are part of the same promise.

-InsightScoop does not diagnose.
+InsightScoop doesn't diagnose.
 We help you spot patterns so you can decide when to watch, monitor, or call your vet.

 Protect their healthspan